-Which Rolex watches on the market today are likely to appreciate?
+Which pre-owned Rolex watches on the market today are likely to appreciate?

-Which Rolex watches might interest a novice and hold their value?
+Which pre-owned Rolex watches might interest a novice and hold their value?

-The Oyster Perpetual and Rolex Explorer II models are fantastic entry-level candidates with attractive prices.
+The Oyster Perpetual and Explorer II models are fantastic entry-level candidates with attractive prices.

-Why do Rolex watches hold their value so well?
+Why do pre-owned Rolex watches hold their value so well?

-Because Rolex is the watch brand everybody on our planet knows about – and for very good reason.
-Many brands might quibble about the pecking order, but Rolex really put the wristwatch on the watch map, was the first brand to develop a water-proof case for the wristwatch and has always been adamant about quality.
-Not the most communicative of brands or fond of trumpeting its breakthroughs, not many people know, for example, that all Rolex watches must now conform to the new stringent manufacturing tolerances of +2/-2 seconds a day, accuracy well above the standard COSC chronometry requirements.
-The fact is that Rolex does not cut corners and has invested enormously in its business.
-People respect Rolex because the brand has never sold out to its customers.
+Because it is the watch brand everybody on our planet knows about – and for very good reason.
+Many brands might quibble about the pecking order, but they really put the wristwatch on the watch map, was the first brand to develop a water-proof case for the wristwatch and has always been adamant about quality.
+Not the most communicative of brands or fond of trumpeting its breakthroughs, not many people know, for example, that all pre-owned Rolex watches must now conform to the new stringent manufacturing tolerances of +2/-2 seconds a day, accuracy well above the standard COSC chronometry requirements.
+The fact is that they do not cut corners and has invested enormously in its business.
+People respect them because the brand has never sold out to its customers.
 The family resemblance of the collections is consistent and yet the models don’t look tired and out of date, and this is something people appreciate.

 At the end of the day, though, the intrinsic value of a watch lies in the enjoyment it brings you.
 A watch is made to be worn and enjoyed and is a reflection of your personality and taste.
 If well looked after, your watch will make it through several generations and obtain the patina of a priceless object – if only for sentimental reasons.